BrianSlick/BTITrackingLogs/README.md

 - The original text selection should be unharmed if this action is not able to insert the logs.
 - The action will put an "entering" log at the beginning, and a "leaving" log at the end.
 If the method returns a value, the leaving log will be placed before the return line.
 - If the method has multiple exit points, additional logs will be placed before those return lines, with placeholder text meant to indicate a reason for leaving there.
 This helps to determine which route the flow of execution took through your code.
+- **New in Version 3.0**: The placeholder text is now coded to be tab-selectable in Xcode.
 - The action should ignore any return lines that are inside of blocks.
 - It will not create duplicate logs if logs are already there.
 - I have an older output format (see comments in code) that I've been using for a while.
 If found, those logs will be converted to the new format.
 - Running the BTITrackingLog version will convert existing NSLogs.
 Running the NSLog version will convert existing BTITrackingLogs.
+I'm afraid I don't handle any other custom prefixes, so if you run the NSLog version over top of the DLog output, for example, you will get extra logs.
+- **New in Version 3.0**: Smart(er) handling of indent styles.
+Version 1 hard-coded tabs.
+Version 2 hard-coded spaces.
+Version 3 will scan the text selection, see what leading whitespace is most commonly used, and then the logs will be indented the same way.
+Spaces are used if a determination cannot be made.

 ### Why did you create this?